Copy Trading Platforms

 With FP Markets (FPMarkets.com), the minimum investment varies from trader to trader.
 We've seen amounts between US$ 50 and US$ 1,000.
 Then, decide how you wish to copy their trades going forward.
 You could copy their trades in proportion to your funds, open even larger positions or only commit a fixed size to each copy trade.
 With LiteForex (LiteFinance.com), there's no minimum investment: chose freely how much you wish to invest in a copy relationship.

 How to manage your risk

-If you want to take a break, these three brokers also allow you to temporarily break a copy relationship at any time, without closing your open positions.
-On eToro and FP Markets, any currently opened trades will continue to copy stop-loss, take-profit or close actions initiated by the copied trader.
+If you want to take a break, both brokers also allow you to temporarily break a copy relationship at any time, without closing your open positions.
+With FP Markets, any currently opened trades will continue to copy stop-loss, take-profit or close actions initiated by the copied trader.
 This is important from a risk management perspective.

 How to earn passive income

 If you're a talented trader, you could generate a second income by allowing others to copy your trades.
 FP Markets (FPMarkets.com) and LiteForex (LiteFinance.com) allow you to set your commission freely and generate an income from day 1.
 This commission is a profit-sharing agreement, because it's only paid from positive returns.
 You may open more than one account to execute different trading strategies and adjust your commission accordingly.
 We like this model, because it better aligns your interests with that of your followers.